saibotsivad/aws-ses/README.md

 - `errorCode: String` The error code, if present, e.g. `MessageRejected`.
 - `errorMessage: String` The full error message, if present.

-## `awsSes: function ( Object<{ configuration: Object }> ) => generateRequest: function`
+## `awsSes: function ( Object<{ credentials: Object, url?: String }> ) => generateRequest: function`

 Instantiates a request generator.
-Pass in an object with the property `configuration` containing the AWS configuration and credentials.
+Pass in an object with the property `credentials` containing the AWS configuration and credentials.

-The `configuration` object takes the following properties:
+The `credentials` object takes the following properties:

 - `region: String` *(required)* The AWS region, e.g. `us-east-1`.
 - `accessKeyId` *(required)* The identifier of the access key.